17twenty/color/README.md

 color.Printf(f, "bar")
 ```

-`color.Prepare` parses the highlight verbs once and stores the result into a `color.Format` structure.
+`color.Prepare` parses the highlight verbs and stores the result in a `color.Format` structure.
 This allows repetitive printing with minimal overhead.

 ### Setting Attributes
 ```go